socketio/socket.io/README.md

 ##### Methods:

-- *connect*
+- *connect(λ)*

 	Establishes a connection.
+If λ is supplied as argument, it will be called once the connection is established.

 - *send(message)*